najibabounasr/Project_1_Portfolio_Curator-/README.md

 * [MCForecastTools]
 - 'Monte Carlo Forecast Tools' provided by the Berkley Fintech Bootcamp; provides functionality to help interact with data, and simulate market results with varying weight, stock, and time paramaters.

+* [seaborn]
+- Seaborn is a library for making statistical graphics in Python.
+It builds on top of matplotlib and integrates closely with pandas data structures.